atreyu1968/kdp-optimizer/replit.md

 The tool follows a multi-step workflow: manuscript upload → configuration → AI analysis → results display.
 It processes book manuscripts to extract themes and entities, researches optimal keywords for each target market, and generates SEO-optimized metadata ready to copy directly into the KDP dashboard.

+**Language:** Application interface is in Spanish (neutral Latin American Spanish) for accessibility to Spanish-speaking authors.

+**KDP Optimization:** Implements best practices based on Amazon's A9 algorithm, focusing on conversion optimization, long-tail keywords, and compliance with KDP content guidelines.

 ## User Preferences

-Preferred communication style: Simple, everyday language.
+Preferred communication style: Simple, everyday language in Spanish.

 ## System Architecture